Anarbb/HTFTP/README.md

 # FTP
 - The login to your FTP server will be your Windows username and password, this is because it's safer.

+PS : to run your http server on port 80 disable the http service in windows 'net stop http'